Transformer Temperature Monitoring and Cooling Control

 Electronic Temperature Monitors (ETMs) can replace up to three analog gauges and consolidate temperature data and cooling control into a single point of communication.
 They provide better measurement accuracy than traditional gauges by using transformer design information to calculate winding hot spot temperature both during load fluctuations and steady conditions.
 ETMs connect to multiple bushing CTs so that all three phases are monitored with one device to identify which one is truly the hottest.
 Additionally, they calculate the insulation loss of life which helps utilities manage the estimated life of the transformer.

 ETMs have electronic communication which provides the data to utilities remotely.
 It keeps detailed records of data so you are able to download history at any time.
 ETMs come in robust fail-safe designs to provide additional reliability beyond what a gauge can offer.

 3. Direct Measurement with Fiber Optic Temperature Probes

 Fiber Optic Temperature Probes provide real-time direct winding monitoring.
 They help validate that the thermal model is truly doing what it is supposed to do.
 Probes are installed in the winding in a modified spacer.
 The tip is the measurement point which sends a light pulse signal down the fiber.
-The probe is connected to a Transformer Monitor which communicates direct winding data back to the utility.
+The probe connects to a Transformer Monitor which communicates direct winding data back to the utility.
 The monitor also has the ability to model multiple windings.